victorcovi/sq1_assignment/README.md

 Create the **environment** folder in the project root and define 3 files inside of it corresponding to the 3 different flavours (you can also download the files in the link below).

-Also before testing in Android define a **secret.properties** file inside the android directory.
+Also before testing in Android define a **secrets.properties** file inside the android directory.

 ```
 sq1_assignment
 |-- android/
-  |-- secret.properties
+  |-- secrets.properties
 |-- environment/
   |-- development_key.json
   |-- production_key.json